 Set up server infrastructure

-Choose your accommodation
+Choose accommodation

-There are many hosting services available, such as Amazon Web Services (AWS), Microsoft Azure or Google Cloud Platform.
-We need to consider factors such as reliability, security, scalability and cost to make the best decision.
+There are many hosting services available, such as Amazon Web Services (AWS), Microsoft Azure, or Google Cloud Platform.
+We need to consider factors such as reliability, security, scalability, and cost to make the best decision.

 Configuring servers

-Integrating APIs and external services
+Integrate APIs and external services

-Choose the APIs you need
+Choose the necessary APIs

-Integrating payment services
+Integrate payment services

 Manage notifications

-Testing and debugging the application
+Test and debug the application

 Perform functional tests